 Zika virus infects people through the bite of a mosquito and can cause fever, rash, joint pain, and conjunctivitis.
 Zika infection can cause serious or fatal birth defects in the children of pregnant women, and the virus can be transmitted sexually.
-Travel-related cases of Zika virus infection have been confirmed in Mississippi.
+Travel-related cases of Zika virus infection were confirmed in Mississippi in 2016-2017, but there have been no confirmed cases in 2018.
 No locally-transmitted cases have been reported in the state.

 |Symptoms||Pregnant Women||For Travelers||Prevention||Health Professionals|